hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

 .. reference::

-   :Editor:    3D Viewport
+   :Editor:    3D Viewport, UV Editor
    :Mode:      Edit Mode
-   :Menu:      :menuselection:`UV --> Smart UV Project`
+   :Menu:      :menuselection:`UV --> Unwrap --> Smart UV Project`
    :Shortcut:  :kbd:`U`

-Smart UV Project, cuts a mesh based on an angle threshold (angular changes in your mesh).
-This gives you fine control over how automatic seams are created.
-It is a good method for simple and complex geometric forms, such as mechanical objects or architecture.

-This algorithm examines the shape of your object, the selected faces and their relation to one another, and creates a UV map based on this information and settings that you supply.

-In the example below, the Smart Mapper mapped all of the faces of a cube to a neat arrangement of three sides on top, three sides on the bottom, for all six sides of the cube to fit squarely, just like the faces of the cube.
+Examines the angles between the selected faces, cuts them along any sharp edges, then projects each separated group of faces along its average normal and lays it out on the UV map.
+You can also set up :doc:`seams </modeling/meshes/uv/unwrapping/seams>` for additional cutting.
+This is a good method for, say, mechanical objects or architecture.

 .. figure:: /images/modeling_meshes_editing_uv_smart-project.png
-   :width: 670px

-   Smart UV project on a cube.
+   Smart UV project on a truncated pyramid.

-For more complex mechanical objects, this operator can quickly and easily create a regular and straightforward UV layout.

 Options
 -------

-The :ref:`bpy.ops.screen.redo_last` panel allows fine control over how a mesh is unwrapped:
+The :ref:`bpy.ops.screen.redo_last` panel allows fine control over how the mesh is unwrapped:

 Angle Limit
+   The maximum allowed angle between the normals of adjacent faces before they're split off from each other.
-   This controls how faces are grouped: a higher limit will lead to many small groups but less distortion, while a lower limit will create fewer groups at the expense of more distortion.
+   A low limit will create lots of small UV islands with little distortion, while a high limit will create a few large islands with potentially more distortion.
 Margin Method
-   The method to use when calculating the empty space between islands.
+   The meaning of the *Island Margin* parameter, which determines the size of the empty space between UV islands.

-   :Scaled: Use scale of existing UVs to multiply margin.
-   :Add: Simple method, just add the margin.
-   :Fraction: Precisely specify the fraction of the UV unit square for margin.
-(Slower than other two methods.)
+   Scaled
+      The *Island Margin* is a more or less arbitrary measure with no direct relation to the sizes of the UV islands or the texture.
+   Add
+      As above, but without the internally calculated scaling factor.
+   Fraction
+      The *Island Margin* is a fraction of the UV unit square.
+This means that, if you have a 1024x1024 texture and set the *Island Margin* to 1/1024, each UV island will have a margin of 1 pixel around it (and islands will be no closer than 2 pixels to each other).
 Rotation Method
-   :Axis-aligned: Rotated to a minimal rectangle, either vertical or horizontal.
+   Axis-aligned
+      Automatically rotate to avoid wasting space.
+   Axis-aligned (Horizontal)
-   :Axis-aligned (Horizontal): Rotate islands to be aligned horizontally.
+      Rotate islands to be aligned horizontally.
+   Axis-aligned (Vertical)
-   :Axis-aligned (Vertical): Rotate islands to be aligned vertically.
+      Rotate islands to be aligned vertically.
 Island Margin
-   This controls how tightly the UV islands are packed together.
-   A higher number will add more space between islands.
+   How much empty space to leave between islands.
+Controlled by *Margin Method*.
 Area Weight
-   Weight projection's vector by faces with larger areas.
+   With a value of 0, the projection vector of each face group is simply the average of its face normals.
+   With a value of 1, it's an average that's weighted using the faces' areas.
+Other values blend between the two.
 Correct Aspect
-   Map UVs will take the image's aspect ratio into consideration.
-   If an image has already been mapped to the :term:`Texture Space` that is non-square, the projection will take this into account and distort the mapping to appear correctly.
+   By default, when you unwrap a square face onto a non-square texture, the face will appear stretched.
+   You can enable *Correct Aspect* to prevent this.
+Note that for this to work, the mesh should have a material with an :doc:`/render/shader_nodes/textures/image`, and this node should be selected in the :doc:`/editors/shader_editor`.
 Scale to Bounds
-   If the UV map is larger than the (0 to 1) range, the entire map will be scaled to fit inside.
+   Stretches the resulting UV map to fill the complete texture.

 .. _bpy.ops.uv.lightmap_pack: